Skip to content

 Configuration

-By default matrix_voice_message uses OpenAI text-to-speech through a stored credential or OPENAI_API_KEY / OPENAI_API_KEY_FILE.
+The optional tool configuration fields are api_key, model, base_url, voice, and response_format.
+By default matrix_voice_message uses OpenAI text-to-speech through an explicit or stored credential, or OPENAI_API_KEY / OPENAI_API_KEY_FILE.
+Provider-prefixed model IDs such as hexgrad/kokoro-82m route through OpenRouter and use an explicit api_key or OPENROUTER_API_KEY; OpenRouter output is always requested as MP3.
 Set the base_url tool config (or the TTS_URL secret) to target any OpenAI-compatible speech endpoint instead, such as a local Kokoro server.
-When a base_url is configured without an explicit api_key, the tool sends a dummy API key so the real OpenAI credential never leaves the machine. base_url accepts a bare host, a /v1 URL, or a full /audio/speech endpoint URL, and full endpoint URLs are honored verbatim.
+When a non-OpenRouter base_url is configured without an explicit api_key, the tool sends a dummy API key so the real OpenAI credential never leaves the machine. base_url accepts a bare host, a /v1 URL, or a full /audio/speech endpoint URL, and full endpoint URLs are honored verbatim.
 Defaults: model=gpt-4o-mini-tts, voice=alloy, response_format=opus. response_format must be one of aac, flac, mp3, opus, or wav, matching what the endpoint returns.
 Generated audio is probed with ffprobe and, when not already Opus/Ogg, transcoded with ffmpeg into a Matrix voice payload with duration and waveform metadata.
 Non-opus response formats therefore require ffmpeg and ffprobe on the backend host; opus output still works without them but is sent without duration metadata.

 Example